depthdev/artboardjs/README.md

 `hardReset` Resets everything to the defaults unless and equivalent adjust object properties and/or reset object properties override them

-`image` Downloads a PNG of the artboard
+`image` Creates a PNG image of the canvas, renames it to an optional string provided, and downloads it

 `play` Clears the canvas and re-paints the users whole picture exactly as drawn with animation

-`redo` Redoes a move and returns the current state
+`redo` Redoes a move (use the settings method to get the adjusted settings)

 `reset` Resets the canvas and can re-adjust the width/height